krishnak98/SidePanel/README.md

 3. Run `python3 app.py`.
 This will start your server.
 4. Go to the website in chrome.
 Cmd + B opens the sidepanel -->

-Installation
-Follow these steps to set up the Chrome Sidepanel application:

 ## 1. Installation

 1. Clone the repo